Luna Billing Guide

 Example Scenario 1:

-Maria is a 65-year-old recreational tennis player with a history of cervical disc degeneration and aching ongoing pain.
+Maria is a 65 year old recreational tennis player with history of cervical disc degeneration and aching ongoing pain.
 She has been complaining of some neck and shoulder pain causing intermittent discomfort.
-She feels progressive increase in the discomfort level over the last couple of weeks.
-Maria complains of pain with turning her head to the L when driving, with lifting >5-7 lbs above shoulder level and also complains of pain with waking up in the morning especially on her left side sleeping.
-In the last couple of weeks, Maria’s pain has been shooting down the L shoulder and affects her backhand play in tennis.
+She feels progressive increase in the discomfort level over the last couple weeks.
+Maria complains of pain with turning her head to the L when driving, with lifting >5-7 lbs. above shoulder level and also complains of pain with waking up in the morning especially on her left side sleeping.
+In the last couple weeks, Maria’s pain has been shooting down the L shoulder and affects her backhand play in tennis.
 At its best, pain level is 0/10, but during and after playing tennis the pain level can rise to a 7/10.
 During evaluation, Spurling’s test is positive on L, Maria also demonstrates decreased biceps reflex and decreased sensation in C6 dermatome.
 ULTT test is positive for median nerve.
-Neck Disability Index score is 26/50 and has functional limitations with prolonged sitting, side sleeping, driving, lifting, and tennis moves.
+Neck Disability Index score is 26/50 and has functional limitations with prolonged sitting, side sleeping, driving, lifting and tennis moves.

 Based on your evaluation, you would select which complexity evaluation code for Maria?